modernish/modernish/README.md

   things like *somecommand* `| read` *somevariable* work. (zsh, AT&T ksh, bash 4.2+)
 * *`RANDOM`*: the `$RANDOM` pseudorandom generator.
+  Modernish seeds it if detected.
+The variable is then set it to read-only whether the generator is detected or not, in order to block it from losing its special properties by being unset or overwritten, and to stop it being used if there is no generator.
+This is because some of modernish depends on `RANDOM` either working properly or being unset.
+  (The use case for non-readonly `RANDOM` is setting a known seed to get reproducible pseudorandom sequences.
+To get that in a modernish script, use `awk`'s `srand(yourseed)` and `int(rand()*32768)`.)
 * `LINENO`: the `$LINENO` variable contains the current shell script line number.
 * *`LOCAL`*: function-local variables, either using the `local` keyword, or